priyanshu-73/Collabistan/server/Readme.md

 # Collabistan

-This project is a Node.js server application that provides user authentication and profile management using Express, MongoDB, and Redis.
+This is the backend of collabistan.

 ## Project Structure